13atm01/GRUB-Theme/README.md

 - Version of VTuber Kobo Kanaeru made by my friend [Abu Mushonnip](https://github.com/mushonnip), And version of VTuber Airani Iofifteen made by my friend [Japar Sidik](https://github.com/Jersk41)
 - Because Touhou Project games do not have official websites, so we only include the website link of the game variant for copyright
 - If you want to see an HD pict just click on the image, it will redirect to the [DeviantArt](https://www.deviantart.com/) website
-- I'm really confused about what version to make next
+- New version is Lycoris Recoil version from the anime Lycoris Recoil

 <p align="center">
   <a href="#-contents"><kbd> <br> Back to Top <br> </kbd></a>